bytes0xcr6/GasFellow-Account-Abstraction/README.md

 ## Overview

-The Smart Wallet with Account Abstraction is a Solidity smart contract that introduces a new way for users to execute transactions by paying the Gas fees in any ERC20 token or even have fees sponsored by a Bundler.
+The Smart Wallet is a Solidity smart contract that introduces a new way for users to store value and execute transactions by paying the Gas fees in any ERC20 token or even have fees sponsored by a Bundler.
 This is an alternative where the only participants are:

-- User (EOA to sign transactions)
+- User (EOA or Key pair to sign transactions)
 - Bundler (EOA to add Transactions on chain, pay Gas Fees & Sponsor gas fees or get refunded in ERC20 token)
+- Smart Wallet Factory (Smart contract to deploy Smart Wallets to a precomputed address by using **_CREATE2_** & **_salt_**)
 - Smart Wallet (Smart contract where the User will keep all his assets and privileges)
-- Smart Wallet Factory (Smart contract to deploy Smart Wallets to a precomputed address by using CREATE2 & salt)

 In this way to use Account Abstraction we do not need an Entry point and a Paymaster, as it is expected for internal use & not for using third party software.

 ## Try it with a quick Demo using the CLI!

+As always, first get some Native token (ARB) through the <a href="https://bwarelabs.com/faucets/arbitrum-testnet">Faucet.</a>

 ```sh
    npm run CLI
 ```

-**IMPORTANT**: For this demo, we will use the Binance Smart chain testnet.
-Please, make sure you have set up the .env and have enough Test BNB in the Bundler´s Balance.
+**IMPORTANT**: For this demo, we will use the Arbitrum Goerli testnet.
+Please, make sure you have set up the .env and have enough Test ARB in the Bundler´s Balance.

 ## Features